Classical Greek 2: module 1

 By the end of this course you should be able to...

-- demonstrate some knowledge around the role of women in ancient Greece.
+- demonstrate some knowledge of definite article

 What level is the course and do I need any particular skills?